Explore Nevada

 Address: 3400 S. Las Vegas Boulevard

-Admission: Free Daily 24 hours
+Admission: Free Daily 24 hours.

-Another MGM mega-casino, the showpiece at the Mirage is a Volcano that shoots flames 100ft (30m) into the night sky every 15 minutes (6pm to midnight), spewing smoke and transforming a tranquil waterfall into spectacular streams of molten lava.
-As you'd expect of Las Vegas, it's all quite naff, but great entertainment.
-Siegfried & Roy's White Tigers are the other signature attraction at the Mirage (unfortunately the Siegfried & Roy show has been cancelled indefinitely due to the near-fatal attack on Roy Horn by one of the tigers during a performance).
-Unlike conventional tigers, which have black and gold markings, the white tiger is white with black stripes, pink paws and ice-blue eyes.
-There are only a few dozen white tigers in the world, which makes them rarer than the panda bear.
-The open-air Tiger Habitat features a swimming pool with fountains and simulated mountain terrain for the tigers' enjoyment and the public's entertainment.
-Another popular attraction is the aquarium located behind the Front Desk.
-This 20,000-gallon saltwater aquarium is home to angelfish, puffer fish, tangs, sharks and other exotic sea creatures.
+Another MGM mega-casino, the showpiece at the Mirage is a volcano that shoots flames 100 feet (30m) into the night sky every 15 minutes (6pm to midnight), spewing smoke and transforming a tranquil waterfall into spectacular streams of molten lava.
+As you'd expect of Las Vegas, it's all quite kitsch, but great entertainment.
+Siegfried & Roy's White Tigers used to be one of the Mirage's signature attractions, but the show was cancelled in 2003 after Roy Horn was attacked by one of the tigers during a show.
+At any given time, however, there are a number of outrageous attractions at the casino.
+A popular feature is the aquarium located behind the Front Desk.
+This 20,000-gallon saltwater aquarium is home to angelfish, puffer fish, tangs, sharks and other exotic sea creatures.<br /><br />

 The Luxor